 Our Economic Development Committee is researching façade improvement programs in other similar communities and exploring the possibility of developing our own grant program after becoming an Accredited Main Street America Community.
 A façade grant could potentially be used to upgrade a business’ signage or put towards a full storefront facelift, which would support efforts to maintain Everett’s historic character.

 The Downtown Everett Association is partnering with the Everett Station District Alliance, City of Everett, Cultural Arts Commission, and Everett Transit to host this year’s PARK(ing) Day, an annual international placemaking event on the third Friday of every September that inspires communities to rethink the use of our shared public spaces from car parking to parks and other fun, interesting uses.

 We’re also bringing back our Halloween event this fall.
 Downtown Trick-or-Treating is a safe, free, and accessible event that brought more than 300 kids and their families into downtown in its first year - many of them for the first time.
 We’ll be working with even more business and community partners this year to make the event even bigger.

-We’re incredibly thankful for the 12 people who signed up to volunteer during the Downtown Visioning Forum - we won’t be able to do any of this alone.
+We’re incredibly thankful for everyone who signed up to volunteer during the Downtown Visioning Forums - we won’t be able to do any of this alone.
 If you’re interested in helping make this vision a reality, visit our Get Involved page for volunteer opportunities and let us know what speaks to you.